add0242/NETSCANNER/README.md

 ```

 ### Avoiding sudo
-The program runs shell commands with sudo privileges in the background which will require you to provide your sudo password frequently.
+The program runs shell commands with sudo privileges in the background, which will require you to provide your sudo password frequently.

-To avoid this append this line to your `/etc/sudoers` file using `sudo visudo`
+To avoid this, append this line to your `/etc/sudoers` file using `sudo visudo`

 ```bash
 # NETSCANNER PACKAGE
 <USERNAME> ALL=(ALL) NOPASSWD: ALL
 ```

 This will allow you to run the module without being asked for your sudo password.
-This is wholly option and it is recommended that you comment this line when done using the program.
+This is wholly optional and it is recommended that you comment this line when done using the program.

 ## Modes and Options